Birmingham High School: In popular culture

 The school's football field was used as a set for the shoot of the music video for Angels & Airwaves' song "Everything's Magic".
 The track surrounding the football field served as the location for the relay race scene starring Kirk Cameron in Like Father Like Son.
-An episode of Full House was filmed there, with Danny, Jessy, and Joey running a race around the track.
+An episode of Full House was filmed there, with Danny, Jesse, and Joey running a race around the track.
 In addition, Fanny Pak of America's Best Dance Crew comes to the dance studio to practice before they go on tour.